-How to Make Soft Fluffy Asian Steamed Buns Every Time – You can now make soft fluffy Asian Steamed Buns at your very own kitchen and important tips you need to know to make ultra smooth steamed buns.
+How to Make Soft Fluffy Asian Steamed Buns Every Time – You can now make soft fluffy Asian Steamed Buns at your very own kitchen and important tips you need to know to make ULTRA SMOOTH steamed buns.

-CHINESE STEAMED BUNS
+BASIC CHINESE STEAMED BUNS

 Soft and fluffy steamed buns are favorite and well-loved food by many across Asia.
 The steamed buns can be filled with nothing (plain), sweet or savory filling.
 Before I started cooking at the kitchen, making steamed bao was never on my list.
 I could easily go out and got as many as I wanted.
-I can get soft fluffy steamed bao zi here in Minnesota too, but making them has been on the list for the longest time since I started this food blog and I finally decided to hop on it!
+I can get soft fluffy steamed bao zi here in Minnesota too, but making them have been on the list for the longest time since I started this food blog and I finally decided to hop on it!

 WHAT MAKES SOFT AND FLUFFY STEAMED BUNS?